-For example, assume the system is a heat pump matched with an air handler.
-With a call for low stage cooling, the heat pump will calculate the system's low stage cooling airflow demand.
-The heat pump will then send a fan request along with the low stage cooling airflow demand to the air handler.
+For example, assume the system is an air conditioner matched with an air handler.
+With a call for low stage cooling, the air conditioner will calculate the system's low stage cooling airflow demand.
+The air conditioner will then send a fan request along with the low stage cooling airflow demand to the air handler.
 Once received, the air handler will send the low stage cooling airflow demand to the ECM motor.
 The ECM motor then delivers the low stage cooling airflow.
-The following table lists the nominal high and low stage airflow for the ComfortBridge heat pumps.
+The following table lists the nominal high and low stage airflow for the ComfortBridge air conditioners.